siddarthkrishna10/Football_Transfers/README.md

 ## Conclusion:

 #### Why is the model inaccurate?
 - Poor (or) Not Enough Features: As of the first version of this project, I haven't added multiple features in our model.
 Remember when I said, that the Market Value of a football player is determined by his age, birth country, position, skill and so on.
-And since, the only dependant feature we took here is Tranfer Fee, it isn't sufficient.
+And since the only dependant feature we took here is Transfer Fee, it isn't sufficient.

-> Note: In the future, I will add more features, try to vectorize the non-integar values and try and create an accurate model.
+> Note: In the future, I will add more features, try to vectorize the non-integer values and try and create an accurate model.

 - The Ever-changing Game: Football happens to be the most popular sport and that makes it an ever-changing sport.
 For a few years, midfielders are important and then all of a sudden, defenders are the most sought after.
 One year, Spain is producing the best young talent, another year, Dutch youngsters are setting the stage on fire!
-Even if we managed to have a perfect working model right now, it would become obselete in a few seasons.
+Even if we managed to have a perfect working model right now, it would become obsolete in a few seasons.

 #### So, how do you take all this as quantifiable features and use them in a model for a more accurate prediction?
 As Part I of this project says, we can always see trends and understand why such and such happened.
 But, external factors play a major role in football transfers, even fans and media can hype and inflate a player's market value.